Introduction to Car Playing Slots

 Once I explained my question and concern, they told me that sliding my club card in the kiosk would provide the entries I’d have in the drawing.
 Plus, that instead of accepting the car, there was a cash option available if I chose to take that instead.

-I have to admit, I admire the professionalism of casino hosts and especially of these particular casino hosts.
+I admire the professionalism of casino hosts and especially of these particular casino hosts.
 I’ve noticed that hardly any question fazes them – they usually come right back with an answer for even the most ridiculous questions, like mine can be at times.
-They either know the answer outright, or know just where to quickly look it up.
+They either know the answer outright or know just where to quickly look it up.

 Armed with my prior research on the sellable value of the car, approximately $36,000, by the way, the $40,000 amount of the cash option, and my 174 total entries, I left the casino for a while to think about the situation.
 It wasn’t long before I turned my $500 car around and went back to the casino well before the first drawing for the luxury vehicle.